-Daren R. Ginete joined the Science Philanthropy Alliance in November 2020 as the Infectious Disease fellow, funded by the Chan-Zuckerberg Initiative.
-Prior to joining the Alliance, Daren performed basic scientific research for 9 years on mechanisms that drive infectious diseases and how natural reservoirs of molecular factors that cause infectious diseases can impact animal biodiversity and evolution.
-Before that, Daren worked in healthcare for 6 years where he learned how medical professional-patient interactions and cultural attitudes can influence prevention and treatment of infectious diseases.
+Daren R. Ginete joined the Science Philanthropy Alliance in November 2020 as an infectious disease fellow, funded by the Chan Zuckerberg Initiative.
+Prior to joining the Alliance, Daren performed basic scientific research for nine years on mechanisms that drive infectious diseases and how natural reservoirs of molecular factors that cause infectious diseases can impact animal biodiversity and evolution.
+Before that, Daren worked in healthcare for six years where he learned how medical professional/patient interactions and cultural attitudes can influence prevention and treatment of infectious diseases.

 As an Alliance team member, Daren is excited to use his background in infectious diseases and science communication to provide advising work and increase philanthropic support for basic scientific research.
-He received his Ph.D. in Microbiology from University of Wisconsin-Madison and B.A. in Biology from University of San Diego.
+He received his Ph.D. in microbiology from the University of Wisconsin-Madison and a B.A. in biology from the University of San Diego.